A podium with a microphone facing an audience

 Debate Land Use in Brazil

-› Consider inviting other students or faculty to judge this debate.
+› Consider inviting other students or faculty to act as moderators or judges for this debate

 Can Mass Carbon Capture Really Work?